swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   * Factored `async let` into [its own proposal](https://github.com/DougGregor/swift-evolution/pull/50).
   * `Task` becomes a `struct` with instance functions, introduction of `Task.current`, `Task.unsafeCurrent` and the `UnsafeCurrentTask` APIs
   * `Task.Group` now conforms to [the `AsyncSequence` protocol](https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md).
-  * `spawnDetached` and `Task.Group.add` now accept [executor](https://github.com/apple/swift-evolution/pull/1257) arguments to specify where the newly-spawned tasks are initially scheduled.
+  * `spawnDetached` and `Task.group.spawn` now accept [executor](https://github.com/apple/swift-evolution/pull/1257) arguments to specify where the newly-spawned tasks are initially scheduled.
 * Changes in the second pitch:
   * Added a "desugaring" of `async let` to task groups and more motivation for the structured-concurrency parts of the design.
   * Reflowed the entire proposal to focus on the general description of structured concurrency first, the programming model with syntax next, and then details of the language features and API design last.